Joe Perry (snooker player)

-Joe Perry (born 13 August 1974) is an English professional snooker player from Wisbech, Cambridgeshire.
+Joe Perry (born 13 August 1974) is an English retired snooker player from Wisbech, Cambridgeshire.
 Nicknamed "the Gentleman", Perry climbed the rankings steadily after turning professional in 1992 and reached the Top 16 for the first time in 2002.

 His first ranking final came at the 2001 European Open and he had to wait another 13 years for a second which came at the 2014 Wuxi Classic.
 Perry won his first ranking title at the 2015 Players Championship Grand Final, at the age of 40 and in his 23rd season as a professional.
 He also won the minor-ranking 2013 Yixing Open and 2015 Xuzhou Open.

 Perry reached the final of a Triple Crown tournament for the first time at the Masters in 2017, losing 7–10 to Ronnie O'Sullivan.
 Perry previously reached the UK Championship semi-finals in 2004 and 2005, and the semi-finals of the World Championship in 2008.

 Perry claimed his second ranking title at the 2022 Welsh Open by defeating Judd Trump 9–5 in the final.
-Aged 47, he became the second-oldest player to win a ranking title, after Ray Reardon, who was aged 50 when he won his final ranking event in 1982.
+This made him, at age 47, the second-oldest player to win a ranking title, after Ray Reardon, who was aged 50 when he won his final ranking event in 1982.
+However, Mark Williams subsequently won the 2023 British Open at age 48, making Perry the third-oldest ranking event winner.

 Perry is a commentator for the BBC.

 Career

 2001–2005

 Perry's breakthrough came when he reached the final of the European Open in 2001.
-He first reached the quarter-finals of the World Championship in 2004, beating then defending champion Mark Williams 13–11 along the way, also making the tournament's highest break of 145 (which remains Perry's best in competition), before losing to Matthew Stevens.
+He first reached the quarter-finals of the World Championship in 2004, beating then defending champion Mark Williams 13–11 along the way, also making the tournament's highest break of 145 (which remains Perry's best in competition, only equaled in the Northern Ireland Open 2023), before losing to Matthew Stevens.
 He repeated this run in 2008 when he defeated Graeme Dott and Stuart Bingham, and bettered it by going on to beat Stephen Maguire 13–12 and earn his place in the semi-finals, which he narrowly lost to Ali Carter.
 Previously, he had also reached the last 16 on his Crucible debut in 1999, beating Steve Davis on the final black in the last 32.

 He reached the semi-finals of the UK Championship in both 2004 and 2005.
 The 2004 defeat was especially notable as Perry had led 8–7 and potted a colour to leave his opponent, David Gray, requiring a snooker – however, Perry's pot had also left him snookered on the final red, which he failed to hit, allowing Gray to clear the table and ultimately win the deciding frame with a total clearance of 139.
 This run left Perry provisionally fifth in the world, but he failed to win a match in the remaining five tournaments and dropped to 14th at the end of the season as a result.
 In 2005, he lost to eventual champion Ding Junhui.